 This solution presents initial attach and UE authentication, together with authorization, to a network slice.

 NOTE 1: In this solution, some terms, e.g. SSF or Common CP NF, are in line with the SA2 network slice architecture in 6.1.1 in TR 23.799.

+Editor's note: It is ffs whether this solution is aligned with SA2 architecure.
+Otherwise, amend the solution to make it aligned.

 The call flow figure and steps are described as follows: